 Asthma and allergies affect people all over the country each day.
-At Allergy and Asthma Health Care in Maryland, our goal is to mitigate or eliminate the symptoms of asthma, as well as seasonal and perennial allergies so you can enjoy a happy, full, and productive life.
+At Allergy and Asthma Health Care in Glenn Dale, Maryland our goal is to mitigate or eliminate the symptoms of asthma, as well as seasonal and perennial allergies so you can enjoy a happy, full, and productive life with our Seasonal Allergies Treatment.

 Specialized Care for Seasonal Allergies, Perennial Allergies, & Asthma

-The doctors at Allergy and Asthma Health Care in Maryland, are experienced in the treatment of all forms of seasonal allergies, perennial allergies, and asthma.
+The doctors at Allergy and Asthma Health Care in Glenn Dale, Maryland are experienced in seasonal allergies treatment, perennial allergies, and asthma.
 Our team uses everything at our disposal to ensure proper diagnosis and treatment of:

 There are a range of tests available to determine allergic reactions.
 We use the best methods available for fast, safe allergy testing.
 These procedures include: